 Step 2.
 Deposit money

-Once you’ve found a cryptocurrency broker, you’ll need to make a deposit.
+Once you’ve found a cryptocurrency broker, you’ll need to make a deposit to buy Bitcoin Gold.
 You should be able to start with a low amount – minimum deposits aren’t usually bank-breaking sums.
 Nonetheless, if you’re new to trading, it’s a good idea to sign up for a demo account before you start trading with real money.